Digital Measures (Online)

 Institutional Assessment and Research and the Academic Computer Center coordinate Digital Measures Course Response.

-All students enrolled in a course within Banner are invited to complete a course evaluation for that course through Digital Measures Course Response.
-Students receive an email invitation from Digital Measures Course Response, a reminder message every three days (unless all evaluations are completed) and a reminder message on the last day to complete the evaluations.
+All students enrolled in a course within Banner are invited to complete a Course Evaluation for that course through Digital Measures Course Response.
+Students receive an email invitation from Digital Measures Course Response and a reminder message every three days unless all evaluations are completed.
+Students will also receive a reminder message on the last day to complete the evaluations.
+Faculty can consult the Course Evaluation webpage to see administration dates, and, if applicable, they will receive an email notifying them of the response rate halfway through the administration period.
 Once students complete their evaluations, their responses are stored by Digital Measures Course Response.
-When the evaluation period ends and reporting becomes available, the primary instructor can login to Digital Measures and retrieve reports of confidential, aggregated data for the course(s) they taught.
+When the evaluation period ends and reporting becomes available, faculty can login to Digital Measures and retrieve reports of confidential, aggregated data for the course(s) they taught.

 - If possible, instructors can schedule time in a computer lab or ask students to bring a mobile device to class to complete their evaluations.
 This will help improve response rates.

 - Incentives can also be given to help improve response rates.
 The university has no policy on incentives at this time, and departments/faculty members may use incentives at their discretion.

 - Instructors can login to Digital Measures Course Response during the open period to see what students have completed their evaluations.
 Please note that names are the only information displayed; instructors cannot see any type of feedback.
 Viewing respondents gives instructors an opportunity to discuss the importance of course evaluations and follow up with students.

 - Institutional Assessment and Research works with Academic Technologies, the Campus Life Marketing Committee and Marketing and Communications to publicize the survey.
 Instructors and departments, however, can also distribute the survey link and encourage participation.